Communication Skills for Working Life, 3 cr - ZWPC0700

 The students are able to act in an appropriate and skilful way in various communication and interaction situations faced in the world of work.
 They are able to take the recipient, the situation, and the requirements of their professional field into consideration and communicate in a structured, intelligible and convincing manner.
-They are able and prepared to develop their communication skills as part of their professional competence. (not translated)
+They are able and prepared to develop their communication skills as part of their professional competence.

 The contents of the course are selected from the following according to the requirements of the degree programme concerned:

 1) Work-related group communication (principles of group communication; discussion, listening and argumentation skills; procedures, documentation and feedback in the most common work-related communication; self assessment and peer assessment)

 2) Expert-to-expert communication (target-oriented development of one’s own communication competence; work-related text types; role of communication culture and non-verbal communication)

 3) Official-style report in accordance with JAMK's Project Reporting Instructions.